 The short answer to the question “Are parents legally responsible for the actions of their children?” is “Potentially, yes.”
 You may be asking this question because a minor was the negligent party in an accident that injured you or killed your loved one.
 Or you may be asking this question because your underage son or daughter was involved in an accident, and you want to know how to minimize your exposure to responsibility for damages to be paid to an injured party.

 In either case, a wise first step is to consult with a knowledgeable civil litigation attorney as soon as possible.
-At the Columbia & Greenville offices of Ryan Montgomery, Attorney at Law, LLC, we urge you to resist the temptation to discuss an accident in detail with friends, relatives, neighbors, the other party in an accident, investigators, insurance claims adjusters or anyone else before getting legal counsel.
+At the Greenville office of Ryan Montgomery, Attorney at Law, LLC, we urge you to resist the temptation to discuss an accident in detail with friends, relatives, neighbors, the other party in an accident, investigators, insurance claims adjusters or anyone else before getting legal counsel.

 When might a parent be held responsible for actions of children?
 This may be the case if: